ChrisSantosLang/redscience/docs/source/releases/games.rst

   Phase 2: Option to pass, same locks and cloaking.

 Shopping9:
-  3x1x9 stacks: first stack exclusive to black, second stack exclusive to white and starts with 2 white pentagons, third stack exclusive to pink; 2-vs-chaos, Cloaking hides, Least pieces loses; Chaos wins if total circles > 9;
+  Played on 3x1x9 stacks: first stack exclusive to black, second stack exclusive to white and starts with 2 white pentagons, third stack exclusive to pink; 2-vs-chaos, Cloaking hides, Least pieces loses; Chaos wins if total circles > 9;